EuroProofNet/europroofnet.github.io/_pages/gender-balance.md

 - 18 October 2022: Remote talk by [Anja Petković Komel](https://anjapetkovic.com/) on gender balance in computer science for computer science students at ENS Paris-Scalay ([slides](https://anjapetkovic.com/talks/2022-10-18-Paris-Seminar/2022-Oct-Paris-gender-gap-CS.pdf)).

 - 24 June 2022: [Women in EuroProofNet 2022](../women-epn-2022/): event dedicated to gender balance in the community (talks + discussion).

+- 31 July 2023: [Women in EuroProofNet 2023](../women-epn-2023/): event dedicated to gender balance in the community (talks + discussion).

 ## Useful links: